apache/arrow/r/README.md

 ## Installing a development version

-Binary R packages for macOS and Windows are built daily and hosted at
+Development versions of the package (binary and source) are built daily and hosted at
 <https://dl.bintray.com/ursalabs/arrow-r/>.
 To install from there:

 ``` r